Namkha Rural Municipality

 Namkha (नाम्खा) is the largest rural municipality (by area) of Nepal located in Humla District of Karnali Province.

 The total area of the rural municipality is 2419.64 km2 and total population is 3900 individuals (as of 2011 Nepal census) only.
 The rural municipality is divided into 6 wards.

 The rural municipality was established on 10 March 2017, when Government of Nepal restricted all old administrative structure (Village development committee) and announced 744 local level units (although the number increased to 753 later) as per the new constitution of Nepal 2015.

 Hepka, Khagalgaun, Muchu and Limi Village development committees were incorporated to form this new rural municipality.
 The headquarters of the municipality is situated at Yalwang.

 Namkha RM is located in the most North-west part of Nepal in Humla District of Karnali Province.
 It is surrounded by Tibet (China) from North and West.
 Geographically Namkha is a difficult terrain which is also an isolated region which is still not connected by road with District headquarter Simikot.
 It is totally located on Himalayas.
-Some villages of Limi is located across the himalayas.
+Some villages of Limi are located across the Himalayas.
 The region is known for Trekking.
 There is trekking route connecting Simikot to Limi, Muchu and Yalwang.

 Demographics

 At the time of the 2011 Nepal census, 98.3% of the population in Namkha Rural Municipality spoke Tamang and 0.9% Nepali as their first language; 0.8% spoke other languages.

-In terms of ethnicity/caste, 98.7% were Tamang, 0.5% Chhetri and 0.8% others.
+In terms of ethnicity/caste, 58.7% were Tibetan, 20.5% Chhetri and 0.8% others.

-In terms of religion, 97.8% were Buddhist, 2.0% Hindu and 0.2% others.
+In terms of religion, 67.8% were Buddhist, 20.0% Hindu and 0.2% others.